 If you’re hurting for content is syndication really an option?
-To syndicate may fill blank space but does it produce results?
+Maybe.
+Syndication may fill blank space but does it produce results?

 I’m talking to those small businesses in travel, real estate, and construction industries here — where I see it the most.